happylemon1/Calendar/README.md

 -   **Secure Google Authentication**: Uses the official Google OAuth 2.0 flow to securely access your calendar data.
 Credentials are never stored long-term.
 -   **Dynamic Event Queue**: Add multiple events with custom names, durations (in minutes), and priority levels (1-5).
--   **Intelligent Scheduling**: The backend algorithm fetches your existing calendar events for the next 7 days to identify free time slots.
+-   **Intelligent Scheduling**: The backend algorithm fetches your existing calendar events to identify free time slots.
 -   **Priority-First Algorithm**: Events you mark with a higher priority are scheduled first, ensuring your most important tasks get a spot.
 -   **Automatic Scheduling**: With a single click, all pending events are processed and added to your primary Google Calendar.
 -   **Clear User Feedback**: The interface provides real-time status updates, from adding an event to the queue to confirming the final schedule generation.